cash2one/NFLLeague/README.md

    Every week, I post a LIVE infographic, which I call "Weekly Matchup Showcase".
 It is a general but detailed look at real-time scoring, information, and statistics in a head-to-head format.
 I use APScheduler to schedule lineup and projection updates all throughout the week, and on gamedays, NFLLeague's ability to rapidly access statistics allows updates to be posted as often as every 15 seconds.
-Here is a [recent example.](https://www.seventhirtyseven.net/WMS123456201614.png)
+Here is a [recent example.](cs.iusb.edu/~chmorton/WMS123456201614.png)

-   Here is another report detailing the scoring breakdown and statistics for the 2016 season per team
+   [Here](http://cs.iusb.edu/~chmorton/ScoringReport123456201613.png) is another report detailing the scoring breakdown and statistics for the 2016 season per team

-###Help Wanted!
+###Help Wanted
 NFLLeague is a work in progress, and I am always looking for contributors to help test, improve, and expand the functionality of this package.
-My background is in numerical analysis and statistics, so professional and/or highly skilled programmers are desired to help sure up and optimize the code.
+My background is in mathematics/statistics, so professional and/or highly skilled programmers are desired to help sure up and optimize the code.

 ###Current Issues/Public TODO List
 There are several aspects of NFLLeague that I would like assistance in improving.